From left: Members Michael J. Callahan, Linda Beebe, Edward Favre, President Emma Petrie Barcelona and Vice President Betsy Bergen Shaughnessy.

-- is a policy making body functioning according to the mandates of state law;
+- acts as a policy making body functioning according to the mandates of state law;

 - represents the state of Ohio and the citizens of Lakewood on all matters and decisions dealing with public education;

-- is nonpartisan and nonsectarian as it speaks and acts for the community; and;
+- conducts itself as a nonpartisan and nonsectarian body as it speaks and acts for the community; and;

-- acts as a committe-of-the-whole on matters requiring official decisions.
+- acts as a committee-of-the-whole on matters requiring official decisions.
 No Board member has independent authority to speak for the Board.

 BOARD MEETING MINUTES: